junminkyung/rvlab_unity_husky/README.md

 ├── sim2real_ws/              # ROS workspace for Unity-ROS communication
 │   └── src/
 │     └── husky_rl_pkg/       # Custom ROS package for Husky control and integration
-├── docs/                     # Research documents and presentation materials │ ├── Unity_sim2real.pdf
-│ ├── Unity_SimpleMaze.pdf
-│ └── poster_KROS2025.pdf     # Poster presented at the 2025 Korean Robotics Society
 ├── README.md
 └── .gitignore
 ``` </pre>

-## 🗂 Related Materials

-- 📘 `Unity_sim2real.pdf`: Overview of reinforcement learning applied to real Husky using LiDAR data.
-- 📘 `Unity_SimpleMaze.pdf`: Reward shaping strategies in a simple maze simulation.
-- 📘 `poster_presentation.pdf`: Poster presented at a domestic robotics conference based on this work.

-## 🧾 Presentation

-This project was presented as a poster at the **2025 KROS**
-under the title:
-**"Reinforcement Learning-Based Path Planning for Mobile Robot in a Digital Twin Environment"**

 # Video
 1) https://youtu.be/7N3GAzfNiMA